rafidrm/rafidrm.github.io/_research/datadriven_personalized_healthcare.markdown

 ---
 layout: page
-title: Artificial Intelligence and Personalized Healthcare
+title: Artificial Intelligence in Personalized Healthcare
 description: Machine learning and data-driven optimization can automate healthcare services in order to improve effectiveness, quality of care, and access to treatment.
-This research applies predictive and prescriptive modeling in personalized medicine (cancer therapy and otolaryngology) and clinical services (donation management in milk banks).
+This research applies predictive and prescriptive modeling in personalized medicine (e.g., cancer therapy and otolaryngology) and clinical services (e.g., milk bank donation management).
 ---